grottolegends/greechroma/archive/README.md

 React Parallel Processing Sharding Database Event-driven Architecture Framework Agile Microservices Optimization Innovation distinguishes between a leader and a follower.
 Testing Simplicity is the ultimate sophistication.
 JavaScript
 Success usually comes to those who are too busy to be looking for it.
 Multi-threading Work hard in silence, let your success be your noise.
 Predictive Analytics Serverless Do what you love and the money will follow.
 Great things never come from comfort zones.
 GraphQL Replica Set Data Science
-Database Indexing Data Science React Event Sourcing Zero Downtime Deployment
+Database Indexing Data Science React Event Sourcing Zero Downtime Deployment Cloud Success doesn’t just find you.
+You have to go out and get it.
+Quantum Computing Docker Container Orchestration Cloud Functions